 Last month, the Asia Pacific Aircraft Storage (APAS) facility – received its first resident an EMB-120 Brasilia.
 APAS is capable of holding 250 large aircraft up to Code E – A340-600 or B747 – size.
 Designed as a storage and aircraft on-sale facility, it also has the capability to break down aircraft that reach the end of their service life.

-APAS markets itself as a local alternative to the graveyards on the US West Coast, APAS “offering significant fleet efficiencies and costs savings”, however airlines appear reluctant to park aircraft - it has been a three year wait for the Brasilia to arrive.
+APAS markets itself as a local alternative to the graveyards on the US West Coast “offering significant fleet efficiencies and costs savings”.
+Even so, airlines were initially reluctant to park aircraft with three years passing before the first Brasilia arrived.

 Alice Springs is seemingly perfect for a graveyard: an ATC tower that can offer 24 hour service if required, no curfew, no noise complaints, and it enjoys year round balmy 30+ degree, low humidity weather.